yunfengzhou-hub/flink-ml/docs/content/docs/operators/classification/logisticregression.md

 # Logistic Regression

-Logistic regression is a special case of Generalized Linear Model.
+Logistic regression is a special case of the Generalized Linear Model.
 It is widely used to predict a binary response.

 ## Input Columns